-The Ancient Puebloans (Anasazi) were a prehistoric Native American civilization centered around the present day Four Corners area of the Southwest United States.
-The ancestors of the modern Pueblo peoples, including the Hopi, Zuni and the Puebloans, do not prefer the term “Anasazi.”
-Often referred to as the Ancient Pueblo people or Ancestral Puebloans, the modern Hopi call them “Hisatsinom” (People of Long Ago).
+The Ancient Puebloans (Anasazi) were a prehistoric Native American civilization centered around the present-day Four Corners area of the Southwest United States.
+The ancestors of the modern Pueblo peoples, including the Hopi, Zuni, and the Puebloans, do not prefer the term “Anasazi.”
+Often referred to as the Ancient Pueblo People or Ancestral Puebloans, the modern Hopi call them “Hisatsinom” (People of Long Ago).
 The word “Anasazi” is Navajo for “Ancient Ones” or “Ancient Enemy.”

 Archaeologists still debate when a distinct Anasazi culture emerged, but the current consensus suggests they first appeared around 1200 B.C.
 The Ancient Puebloans first settled in the plateau area where water was plentiful, with their initial locations at Chaco Canyon, Mesa Verde, and Kayenta.
-Later they spanned across the entire Colorado plateau including northeastern Arizona, northwestern New Mexico, southeastern Utah and southwestern Colorado.
+Later they spanned across the entire Colorado plateau, including northeastern Arizona, northwestern New Mexico, southeastern Utah, and southwestern Colorado.

 The earliest Ancient Puebloans were nomadic hunters and gatherers, but later they began cultivating crops and building permanent dwellings.
 Archeologists have split these different eras into two groups called the Basket Makers and the Puebloans.

-The early Basket Makers clothed themselves in fur or feather robes, string aprons, loincloths and round-toed, plant-fiber sandals.
-They wore ornaments made of shell, bone or stone.
-Women gathered wild food plants such as amaranth, pinion nuts, Indian rice grass, sunflower seeds and mustard seeds.
+The early Basket Makers clothed themselves in fur or feather robes, string aprons, loincloths, and round-toed, plant-fiber sandals.
+They wore ornaments made of shell, bone, or stone.
+Women gathered wild food plants such as amaranth, pinion nuts, Indian ricegrass, sunflower seeds, and mustard seeds.
 Coarse stone basins were used to grind domesticated and wild seeds into flour.
 The women prepared meals in pitch-lined baskets, cooking with fire-hot stones dropped directly into the food mixture.

-Where did these ancient people go, and, why did they leave?
+Where did these ancient people go, and why did they leave?

-At the turn of the last century, anthropologists proved what the local Indians had known all long — that those who had built the ancient ruins of the Four Corners were the ancestors of the modern Pueblo peoples who live today at Hopi, Zuni, Acoma, and many other Rio Grande Pueblo towns of New Mexico.
+At the turn of the last century, anthropologists proved what the local Indians had known all along — that those who had built the ancient ruins of the Four Corners were the ancestors of the modern Pueblo peoples who live today at Hopi, Zuni, Acoma, and many other Rio Grande Pueblo towns of New Mexico.
 As to why they left, there are several theories.
 A known drought occurred from about 1275 A.D. to about 1300 A.D.
 Other causes may have been a “nuclear winter” caused by a volcanic eruption, climatic fluctuations, and it is known that the area was subject to increased violence and warfare by the newly-arrived Apache and Navajo.
 In about 1325, the Kachina Phenomenon appeared.
 This was a religion that some believe integrated the Puebloan society into the Hopi and Zuni tribes.

-The ancient civilization of the Ancient Puebloans is perhaps best-known for its adobe and sandstone dwellings built along cliff walls, the best-preserved of which include the cliff house at Mesa Verde National Monument in Colorado, which also displays a half-million gallon reservoir; and the five-story pueblo “apartment house” of 800 rooms at Chaco Cultural National Historic Park in New Mexico.
+The ancient civilization of the Ancient Puebloans is perhaps best-known for its adobe and sandstone dwellings built along cliff walls, the best-preserved of which include the cliff house at Mesa Verde National Monument in Colorado, which also displays a half-million-gallon reservoir; and the five-story pueblo “apartment house” of 800 rooms at Chaco Cultural National Historic Park in New Mexico.
 Other remains of the Ancient Puebloans civilization include the Yucca House National Monument in Colorado; the Aztec Ruins National Monument in New Mexico portraying a huge sunken kiva with a 95-ton roof supported by four wooden posts; the Hovenweep National Monument in Utah; and the Canyon De Chelly, Casa Grande, Montezuma Castle and Wupatki National Monuments in Arizona.
 These villages, called pueblos by Mexican settlers, were often only accessible by rope or through rock climbing.

-The Ancient Puebloans also created many petroglyphs and pictographs, and are known for their unique style of pottery.
+The Ancient Puebloans also created many petroglyphs and pictographs and are known for their unique style of pottery.